OfItselfSo/Walnut/README.md

 # Walnut
 The path planning and control software for the FPath project.

 Walnut is a Windows Media Foundation application with integrated image recognition functionality from the EmguCV library (a C# OpenCV Interface).
+It also incorporates the ability to send a typed object to remote software (WalnutClient) running on the Beaglebone Black via TCP/IP.

 The Prism6 application in the OfItselfSo Prism project [http://www.OfItselfSo.com/Prism](http://www.OfItselfSo.com/Prism) was used as the initial structure and has been much modified since then.